info@10duke.com

 The validity of access tokens and refresh tokens is controlled as follows:

 • The maximum validity time of access tokens and refresh tokens is configurable in 10Duke Enterprise.
-By default, access tokens are valid for a maximum of 1 hour, and refresh tokens have no maximum validity time.

-• In addition, you can attach the token validity to the end user’s user session.
-This means the token also expires if the end user logs out (the session ends).
-With the default configuration, this means the maximum validity of refresh tokens is the same as the configured maximum validity of a user session—30 days by default.
+With the default configuration, the maximum validity of the OAuth session is the same as the configured maximum validity of a user session—30 days by default.

 If the token validity is detached from the user session, the user session validity doesn’t restrict the token validity.
-You can also choose to only apply the detached mode when the end user selects “Remember me” when logging in.
+You can also choose to only apply the detached mode when the user selects “Remember me” when logging in.

 You define separately for each client connection in 10Duke SysAdmin whether the validity of these tokens is attached to the user session.
-You also define per connection if refresh tokens are granted.

 For 10Duke Enterprise configuration changes, contact the 10Duke Integration Support team.